Xriuk/NeatMapper/docs/advanced-options/generic-maps.md

 }
 ```

-You can also specify any supported generic constraint to specialize your generic maps.
+You can also specify any [supported generic constraint](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters) (except `default` and `allows ref struct`) to specialize your generic maps.

 ```csharp
 public class MyGenericMapsClass<T1> :